CRC-1678/Teaching-R-basics/Installation.md

 Command 'R' not found, but can be installed with: sudo apt install r-base-core
 ```
-Usually R version that comes with apt is older than the actual one and is not recommended.
+Usually R version that comes with apt by default is older than the actual one and is not recommended.
+Follow instructions below to add a different source with the newer version first.

-On Windows:
+**Windows**

 Press the "Windows" key, type "R", and press Enter.
 If R is installed, the R console will open and display the version number.
 If not, you will need to install it as described below.